muneeb-ali/apache-flask/README.md

 ### Deploying with Apache

-These instructions are for Debian, for other Linux flavors modify the httpd parts accordingly
+These instructions are for Debian, for other Linux flavors modify the Apache parts accordingly

-1. Make sure httpd and mod_wsgi are installed
+1. Make sure apache2 and mod_wsgi are installed

 ```
 sudo apt-get install -y apache2